-Last week we looked at the theme and first six variations of this famous piano piece by Mozart.
+Last week we looked at the theme and first six variations of the famous “Twinkle Twinkle Variations” by Mozart.
 This week, we’ll pick up right where we left off with brief analyses of what Mozart does to make each variation unique as well as the physical piano techniques required to successfully play each variation.

 I’ve included videos and exercises that will help if you’re having issues with the techniques required.
 If you missed it in the first post, you can download the sheet music with recommended fingerings by entering your email below: